jig00410/LocalGov-connect-using-ML/README.md

 Before starting to work on the **LocalGov Connect using ML** project, you need to clone this GitHub repository as recommended below.
 Also, make sure you have pre-installed Node.js on your local machine.

 Just follow the below listed steps to install and configure the project on your device:
-1. Clone the GitHub Repository.
+1. **Clone the GitHub Repository –**

-**For GitHub Desktop Users**
+**For GitHub Desktop Users:**
 Copy the below link and go to **GitHub Desktop -> File -> Clone Repository -> URL Tab (textbox)**.
 Paste the copied URL and choose a local path on your device where the repo. should be saved.

 ```sh
 https://github.com/A25Coder/LocalGov-connect-using-ML.git
 ```

-**For Git CLI Tool Users**
+**For Git CLI Tool Users:**
 Run the below command in your terminal if you prefer cloning the repo. using web URL i.e. over the HTTPS.
 ```sh
 git clone https://github.com/A25Coder/LocalGov-connect-using-ML.git
 ```

-**OR ELSE**
+**Or**

 Copy-paste and run the below command if you have already setup your SSH key using `ssh-keygen` command as instructed above in the Prerequisites guide.
 ```sh
 git clone git@github.com:A25Coder/LocalGov-connect-using-ML.git
 ```

+2. **Change current working directory –**
-2. Next step is to change you current working directory to the project directory using the `cd` command as shown below:
+Next step is to change you current working directory to the project directory using the `cd` command as shown below:
 ```sh
 cd LocalGov-connect-using-ML
 cd front-end
 ```

+3. **Install the required packages –**
-3. Then use the `npm` command as below to install the required packages for running the project.
+Then use the `npm` command as below to install the required packages for running the project.
 Copy and paste the below command as shown.
 ```sh
 npm install
 ```